Blind-led accessibility work, explained like a person

 Direct feedback, practical next steps, and no fake agency voice.

-I care about making the work useful.
-That means clear findings, honest prioritization, and language people can actually act on.
-The site follows the same idea.
+I care about making the work feel understandable as well as usable.
+That means clear findings, honest prioritization, and language people can act on without having to translate it first.

 Best fit